ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 I wasn't a dad yet, but I was nearing deadbeat status.

 As I [previously mentioned](http://blog.ryanstraits.com/2018/05/14/part-3-a-grown-up-soul.html), I had got some traveling under my belt.
 I was in a fun rock band for a few years.
 I had some great friends.
-I went to the local community college and paid as I went.
+I went to the local community college, paid as I went, and wound up saving myself a lot of debt in the process.
 I never moved too far from my hometown, so family was always close by.

 These were all great things!
-So why then was I so profoundly unhappy during that period of my life?
-Why was I spending my Friday nights at home in my apartment alone, strumming my guitar, playing Madden '09, and falling asleep on my couch after downing half a six-pack.
+So why then was I so unhappy during that period of my life?
+Why was I spending my Friday nights at home in my apartment alone, strumming my guitar, playing Madden '09, and falling asleep on the couch after downing half a six-pack.

 Nights like these happened too frequently in my later twenties.
 And as proud of that time of life as I am, and the growth and independence I fostered, I still don't quite know how to frame the unique sadness I felt then.
 I think more than anything, I was just very blue.

 The kind of feeling that your life should be something else but it just isn't yet.

 A combination of friends getting married and other friends starting families ripped any of the common ground we once shared right out from under my feet.
 It was just a lonely time.
 If my life had a low point, this was undeniably it.

 Now, I'm not naive enough to think that I had any kind of a cursed life.
 I was, and am still, incredibly privileged and blessed.
-It's not that my life was heading in some bad direction.
-It's that it just wasn't heading in any particular direction at all.
+It's not that my life was heading in some bad direction. _It's that it just wasn't heading in any particular direction at all._

 In a life full of mostly safe and orderly choices, I needed a decision that I couldn't turn back from.
 So I met a girl, I moved four states away and the rest is [history](http://blog.ryanstraits.com/2010/07/05/choose-your-own-adventure.html).
 That decision proved to be a much needed jolt to my social life.
 A brand new city to explore with a brand new group of friends!
 A girl to fall in love and start a new life with.

 It was great and I very much love my life and that girl and those friends and this new home away from home.
-That freshness eventually wore off, though, as fresh things are wont to do.
+But freshness eventually wore off, as fresh things are wont to do.

-But that pesky blueness somehow stuck around.
+And that pesky blueness somehow stuck around.
 Like a mental note that never quite made it from my short term to long term memory.
 Or a paragraph that I long since deleted, but the cursor is still sitting there, blinking.

-And now, several years and children later, this blueness is all grown up and turned itself into something I've dubbed "The Dad Mule".
+And now, several years later, this blueness is all grown up, with responsibilities, a career, and mouths to feed.
+It's something that I've started to call "[The Dad Mule](https://www.urbandictionary.com/define.php?term=pack%20mule)".

-But first, we need to talk a little about _Mary Poppins_.
+We'll get to that in a minute.
+First, we need to talk a little about _Mary Poppins_.
 Yes, you heard me right.
-Specifically, we need to talk about George Banks, the father figure in _Mary Poppins_.
+Specifically, we need to talk about George Banks, the bland, bulbous father figure in the 1964 Disney adaptation of the famous tale.

 ***